-Entrance and exit tickets are a fantastic way to quickly get the status of your class.
+Entrance and exit tickets are a fantastic way to get the status of your class quickly.
 No one has time to create and give a quiz or a test every day to check their students’ understanding.

 How Does This Strategy Work?

-- Either when students enter the classroom (Entrance Tickets) or a few minutes before the end of class (Exit Tickets), give students a question (or two) that they must answer.
+- Entrance and exit tickets work either when students enter the classroom (Entrance Tickets) or a few minutes before the end of class (Exit Tickets).
+Give students a question (or two) that they must answer.
 You might have these preprinted on small sheets of paper, written on the board, or in some other easily accessible form.
-Other options: sticky notes, paper with one side still good or in a notebook all work as well.
+Other options: sticky notes, paper with one side still good or in a notebook all work.

 - Students are asked to immediately respond to the question(s) in the manner you specify.

 - Students have a set amount of time to complete the work.
 No more than 5 minutes.
 They are finished either when you collect tickets and begin instruction (Entrance Tickets) or when the bell rings and they leave (Exit Tickets).

 - Ask the students to think.
 What do they already know or understand?
 What do they remember from the day (week, month, year) before?
 What do they want to know?
 Can they successfully apply what they learned?
 Where do they struggle?

 - Have students reflect on their daily independent reading and practice reading strategies or grammar lessons they have previously learned.